yukta72/A03/README.md

 # A03
-Create a tutorial on how to use GitHub inside of the Readme.MD
+This is a tutorial on how to use GitHub inside of the Readme.MD

 1. GIT:- Git is a distributed version-control system (VCS) for tracking changes in source code during software development.